 My research proposal is longer than 4 pages, what should I do?

 The maximum length of the research proposal or work plan for individual applicants is 4 pages, including the eventual bibliography.
 For group projects, the maximum length is 8 pages.

 My supervisor just sent me a paper version of the reference letter.
 What should I do?

 The best way to provide a reference is through the link sent directly from the online application form.
 If you receive a paper copy, please scan and attach it to your application as a PDF.

 My email address has changed.
 How can I order a new password?

 Why was I not awarded a grant?

 Unfortunately, we do not provide reasons for individual grant decisions.
-The Foundation receives a large number of excellent applications each year (in recent years, Kone Foundation has received over 6,000 applications for any given year) and is unable to provide funding for the majority of them.
+The Foundation receives a large number of excellent applications each year.
+In recent years, Kone Foundation has received over 6,000 applications for any given year, and is thus unable to provide funding for the majority of them.